-We are taking the learning from other successful peer-support initiatives, both here and abroad, that operate in policing and other areas, such as the military.
-But we are also wanting to understand the experiences of our volunteer peer-supporters, and those using this new service so that we know what works best, and how we can make this more relevant to UK police veterans.
+We took the learning from other successful peer-support initiatives, both here and abroad, that operated in policing and other areas, such as the military.
+But we also wanted to understand the experiences of our volunteer peer-supporters, and those using this new service so that we could better understand what would work best, and how we could make this more relevant to UK police veterans.

-It is our intention to expand this service so that, in time, there will be UK coverage of our veterans peer-support programme.
-We will update you more on this in summer 2020.
+We are currently working on expansion on this service so, in time, there will be UK coverage of our veterans peer-support programme.